Please find below, two bios, one short, one detailed.

 Booklist USA said of LoveSexTravelMusik: ‘Brilliant writing, the variety of locales, and the bold portrayal of character will delight short story and literary fiction readers and may create demand for Glass’s previous novels.’

-Associate Editor at Freight Books
+Fiction Editor at Freight Books

 Once a Great Leader

-In August 2013 Rodge embarked on a year-long trip around Latin America in order to write and research his next novel, Once a Great Leader.
+In August 2013 Rodge embarked on a year-long trip around Latin America in order to research his next novel, Once a Great Leader.
 For this he was supported by the Edge Hill RIF Investment Fund, also the English Arts Council, who awarded him a travel grant.
 Mostly spending time in Chile, Bolivia and Argentina, Rodge wrote a series of blogs about his travels for the 3am website.
 The novel will take some years to complete, but the first chapter was published in The Scotsman newspaper in 2014.